Humanity launches ‘slow your aging’ app in the UK and raises $2.5M more from health investors – TechCrunch

 Ward and Geer teamed up over two years ago with the idea of creating an app that could monitor your biological age and give out hints and tips on how to slow and — they say — possibly even reverse it.
 This is not beyond normal science.

-We are regularly told by doctors say that you can extend your lifespan just by doing simple things like exercising regularly, cutting out fast food, and all that jazz.
+We are regularly told by doctors that you can extend your lifespan just by doing simple things like exercising regularly, cutting out fast food, and all that jazz.
 But what Ward and Geer realized was that you could take standard advice like “walk more” or “drink more water” and actually benchmark this stuff to a real-world population.

-So the secret sauce in the Humanity app, isn’t that it will tell you you’ve aged a little slower because you’ve had 8 hours sleep, or similar.
+So the secret sauce in the Humanity app isn’t that it will tell you you’ve aged a little slower because you’ve had eight hours sleep, or similar.
 It’s because other people of your age and health profile did that, and you’re being compared to that real-world data.
 Because Humanity isn’t drawing on data of other users of its app, but on a scientific database.

 Geer said: “Aging remains the leading cause of disease globally, but few people make the connection between aging and their overall health — and most feel ultimately helpless to tackle it.
 Being ‘healthy’ is quite a nebulous term as it is completely personal to each individual.
 Being able to monitor your aging provides a truly holistic indicator of health, which could help reduce your probability of disease and extend the healthy lives of millions.”